Skip to main content

 1. What are the procedures and associated costs for obtaining a certified copy of a court order?

-Certified administrative order are obtained by request with a transmittal 3 Certified court orders must be requested through the district court
+Certified administrative orders are obtained by request with a transmittal 3.
+Certified court orders must be requested through the district court.

 2. What are the procedures and associated costs for obtaining a certified payment record?